yannbf/may-the-4th/README.md

 - Switching sides (app theme)
 - Fetching data
 - Sound effects and Jedi Mode
-- Firebasea and The Force map
+- Firebase and The Force map

 ## Animated(ish) Splash Icon

-As the app was about Star Wars, it was almost obligatory to have a Star Wars intro.
+As the app is about Star Wars, it was almost obligatory to have a classic Star Wars intro.
 Note that this is very experimental, but it was fun to see how it ended up.

 Basically, I set the app to not have a splashscreen.
-Then, added a `div` which would contain the star was logo and a background image of a galaxy.
-On the app start, I would show that div and after a few seconds delay, fade it out.
-To make that logo sliding effect just like the Star Wars movie does, I used css and `@keyframes` animations that would change the logo’s perspective and add a sliding animation, from bottom to top.
+Then, added a `div` which contains the Star Wars logo and a background image of a galaxy.
+On the app start, I show that div and after a few seconds delay, fade it out.
+To make that logo sliding effect just like the Star Wars movie does, I used css and `@keyframes` animations that would change the logo’s perspective and add a sliding animation, from bottom to top:

 [INSERT ANIMATION GIF HERE]

+To be honest this experience gave me a few issues when in a PWA, as the splash is played every time the user updates the url and it gets a bit annoying.
+I had to make a few workarounds, and I recomment trying another approach.

 ## Custom icons